 Then I wonder, “Why am I trying to push my ‘western’ culture and standards on Japanese society?
-Sure, boys wear blue kimono and girls wear pink kimono.
+Sure, boys wear blue or black kimono and girls wear pink kimono.
 But, at the end of the day, no one really takes that stuff seriously anymore.
-It’s just about taking pictures…Right?”
+It’s just about taking pictures.”

 Am I sweeping things under the rug?

 It’s difficult to talk about issues like sexism and race in Japan as an “outsider,” because there’s the idea that only Japanese have the right to criticize Japanese.

 Well, since I’m technically Japanese, that gives me a “right” to talk, yes?
 Or, does that put me into the category of, “If you don’t like it, go home!” ?

 I still feel it’s not my place to say what Japanese women should or should not do.

 As a working mother and tax paying citizen, however, I will say that attitudes in the workplace need to change if Japan wants more women in the workforce.
 And that means addressing sexism.

 We need to focus on why it’s a woman’s “duty” to take care of kids.
 Only less than 2% of men take paternity leave.
 By the way, I’m so proud to say that my husband falls into that group!
 I had to practically coerce him to take paternity leave, but he absolutely loves being home with the monster.
 I seriously doubt he wants to go back to work!

 We need to address the daycare shortage, daycare costs, and the ridiculous catch-21 runaround that keeps so many parents from enrolling their babies in the first place.

 Do these changes start at the grassroots level?
 Probably.
 Society should change, but why rock the boat?
 You can live comfortably as a woman… depending on your definition of comfortable.